JakubAndrysek/MkDoxy/README.md

 ## Known issues
 1. **Doxygen** is not able to parse **Python** code.
    - **Solution**: Use `OPTIMIZE_OUTPUT_JAVA: True` and `JAVADOC_AUTOBRIEF: True` in `doxy-cfg` section of `mkdocs.yml`.
+2. **Relative links from snippets** are not working properly.
+   - In some cases, relative links are not working properly.
+   - For example link [on test page](https://mkdoxy-demo.kubaandrysek.cz/api/#:~:text=Class%20rb%3A%3AMotorChangeBuilder-,ClassList,-%3E%20rb%20%3E) - `ClassList` under `Class rb::MotorChangeBuilder` is not working.

 ## License